Date of Easter: Gregorian reform of the computus

-The date of the paschal full moon in a particular year is usually either 11 days earlier than in the previous year, or 19 days later.
-In 5 out of 19 years it is one day less: in years 1, 6, and 17 of the cycle the date is only 18 days later, and in years 7 and 18 it is only 10 days earlier than in the previous year.
+The date of the paschal full moon in a particular year is usually either 11 days earlier than in the previous year or 19 days later.
+In 5 out of 19 years, it is one day less: in years 1, 6, and 17 of the cycle, the date is only 18 days later, and in years 7 and 18, it is only 10 days earlier than in the previous year.

 In the Eastern system, the Paschal full moon is usually four days later than in the West.
 It is 34 days later in 5 of the 19 years, and 5 days later in years 6 and 17, because in those years, the Gregorian system puts the Paschal full moon a day earlier than it would normally be, in order to keep Easter before April 26, as explained below.
 In the year 2100, the difference will increase by another day.
-(Note: because the Julian calendar will have a leap year but the Gregorian will not.)
+(Note: because the Julian calendar will have a leap year, but the Gregorian will not.)

 Calendarium

 The epacts are used to find the dates of the new moon in the following way: Write down a table of all 365 days of the year (the leap day is ignored).
-Then label all dates with a Roman numeral counting downwards, from "*" (0 or 30), "xxix" (29), down to "i" (1), starting from 1 January, and repeat this to the end of the year.
-However, in every second such period count only 29 days and label the date with xxv (25) also with xxiv (24).
-Treat the 13th period (last eleven days) as long, therefore, and assign the labels "xxv" and "xxiv" to sequential dates (26 and 27 December respectively).
+Then label all dates with a Roman numeral counting downwards, from "*" (0 or 30), (29), down to (1), starting from 1 January, and repeat this to the end of the year.
+However, in every second such period, count only 29 days and label the date with (25), also with (24).
+Treat the 13th period (last eleven days) as long, therefore, and assign the labels and to sequential dates (26 and 27 December respectively).